-- Writ of Fieri Facias (where you cannot obtain the judgment debt)
+- Writ of Fieri Facias (when you cannot obtain the judgment debt)

-- Warrant of Distress (where you have filed a distraint case in the District Court)
+- Warrant of Distress (when you have filed a distraint case in the District Court)

 - Writ of Possession (where you are unable to repossess the land / premises after the award of the judgment)

-What should I do after obtaining a writ?
+What should I do after obtaining a writ of execution?

 Should I be present during the execution?